Over 50s Cover Vs Income Protection Some Food for Thought

 The group of people that economists have researched and discovered account for almost half of the entire consumer spending across the UK and think they’re spending the kid’s inheritance.

-If you feel you’re heading in that direction, here’s some food for thought about how you could protect the next generation of your family’s wealth – with a bit of careful financial planning.
+If you feel you’re heading in that direction, here’s some food for thought about how you could protect the next generation of your family’s wealth with careful financial planning.

 5 Things to Know About Money and Being Over 50